What you need to know about the new SBI codes

 KVK looks at the description of your activities and selects the appropriate SBI code

-5. Why are the SBI codes changing?
+4. Why have the SBI codes changed?

 The SBI codes change approximately every 15 years.
 This is regulated at European level.
 This is because new business activities emerge and old ones disappear, such as video rental shops.
 The change ensures that the codes better reflect reality.
 It also means that the codes are more in line with codes used in other European countries, making it easier to compare international reports and statistics.